Introduction to Azure Storage

 - The Partition Servers: It is responsible to cater the request to Range Partition under dictation by the Partition Manager.

-- The Lock Service: This component chooses the Partition Manager and assigns the lease to Partition Servers for serving a specific range Partition.
+- The Lock Service: This component chooses the Partition Manager and assigns the lease to Partition Servers for serving a specific range of Partitions.

 3. Stream Layer

 - The Extreme Nodes: These are the nodes with extended replicas and their blocks.
-However, Extreme Nodes are unaware of abstraction but manage the extents by treating each extent as a separate file.
+However, Extreme Nodes are unaware of abstraction but manage the extent by treating each extent as a separate file.
 It also keeps track of data blocks and indexes, which maps the data offset to their corresponding blocks along with file locations.
-Extent Nodes keeps track of the extent and the peer replicas.
+Extent Nodes keep track of the extent and the peer replicas.

-- The Stream Manager: It is a standard cluster, which keeps track of stream namespaces.
-It also keeps track of the extents to stream mapping along with the distribution of extents.
+- The Stream Manager: It is a standard cluster that keeps track of stream namespaces.
+It also keeps track of the extent to stream mapping along with the distribution of extents.
 Stream Manager Polls Extreme Nodes and checks compliance accordingly.
-Lazy replication to extreme nodes starts to spread across fault domains if the Stream Manager detects that extents are stored in fewer extreme nodes.
-The smallest units of the Stream Layer are the extents and extents are made up of small blocks.
 On the other hand, blocks are the smallest unit of data for writing and reading.

 Azure Storage Replication